Efficient Stochastic Optimisation via Sequential Monte Carlo: Proofs

 \section{Proofs}

-We give some additional results on the Chi-square distance between $\pi_{\theta_k}$ and $\pi_{\theta_{k-1}}$ as a function of the step size $\gamma$ in this section.
+We give some additional results on the $\chi^2$-divergence between $\pi_{\theta_k}$ and $\pi_{\theta_{k-1}}$ as a function of the step size $\gamma$ in this section.
 First we present a result with a result with local boundedness assumptions on the gradient and the Hessian.
 Recall that